vitathemes/wp-meliora/readme.txt

 == Changelog ==

+= 1.1.3 - May 12 2015 =
+* Fixed Customizer colors issue
+* Fixed target attribute of menu items

 = 1.1.2 - May 12 2015 =
-* Fix minor issues
+* Fixed minor issues
-* Update naming of some vars
+* Updated naming of some vars

 = 1.1.1 - May 12 2015 =
 * Removed unnecessary codes and cleanup